Crevil/dB-balance/README.md

 # dB-balance
-AngularJS website for the recording studio dB-balance
+AngularJS website for the recording studio [dB-balance](http://www.db-balance.dk).

 ## Install
 Install dependencies and type definitions with npm.